-That is why when it was first implemented during the 2013-14 school year, the CTA State Council of Education adopted its Budget Principles that define support for the Governor’s proposed Local Control Funding Formula (LCFF) as one that provides equal funding for students most in need, restoration of the deficit factor, an annual cost-of-living adjustment while the formula is being implemented over a period of several years, and full funding for K-3 Class Size Reduction Program.
+That is why when it was first implemented during the 2013-14 school year, the CTA State Council of Education adopted its Budget Principles that define support for the Governor’s proposed Local Control Funding Formula as one that provides equal funding for students most in need, restoration of the deficit factor, an annual cost-of-living adjustment while the formula is being implemented over a period of several years, and full funding for K-3 Class Size Reduction Program.

-- CTA believes the LCFF addresses education funding on the basis of fairness and equity among all of California’s students.
+CTA believes the LCFF addresses education funding on the basis of fairness and equity among all of California’s students.
 At a time when more than 50 percent of the state’s population is comprised of ELL students and others who require additional resources to educate, it’s our responsibility to stand behind a proposal that seeks to provide a fair and equal opportunity for all students to succeed.

-- After years of drastic cuts, it is necessary for the future of our children and the future of California that money owed to students and public education be restored.
+After years of drastic cuts, it is necessary for the future of our children and the future of California that money owed to students and public education be restored.
 Funding for California schools and colleges had been cut by more than $20 billion in the four years prior to Proposition 30.
 Our students deserve a chance to focus on learning instead of facing threats of larger class sizes, fewer classes to choose from, higher tuition and fewer teachers in the classroom.

-- At the same time, CTA supports the re-distribution of these dollars so that equity and fairness can finally be established after all the years of major inequities with the current funding system.
+At the same time, CTA supports the re-distribution of these dollars so that equity and fairness can finally be established after all the years of major inequities with the current funding system.
 We applaud the Governor for taking on such a bold and historic proposal when he did.

-- Funding for the implementation of the CCSS is extremely important in order to give educators the proper training and professional development to make the transition as seamless and efficient for all, as well to provide students with textbooks and resources reflective of the new standards.
+Funding for the implementation of the CCSS is extremely important in order to give educators the proper training and professional development to make the transition as seamless and efficient for all, as well to provide students with textbooks and resources reflective of the new standards.
 While it will take a lot more than $1 billion the Governor proposed, it certainly helps us move in the right direction.

-- CTA supports the Class Size Reduction program for grades K-3 within the LCFF, but maintain it should return to the 20 to 1 ratio as it was prior to 2007-08.
+CTA supports the Class Size Reduction program for grades K-3 within the LCFF, but maintains it should return to the 20 to 1 ratio as it was prior to 2007-08.
 Studies consistently demonstrate greater student achievement among students in smaller classes where educators can reach each student and provide individualized attention based on needs and strengths.

-- California is 46th in the nation in per-pupil spending - up slightly from the rank of 49th in recent years - and it has consistently hovered in that range during the last 20 years.
+California is 46th in the nation in per-pupil spending - up slightly from the rank of 49th in recent years - and it has consistently hovered in that range during the last 20 years.
 While the LCFF does not provide sufficient funding to get California to at least the national average, it’s a proposal that will significantly increase overall state spending for all schools while providing additional resources to disadvantaged students.